Reducing Data Security Issues in eLearning App Development?

 Using LMS to deliver eLearning courses from a reputable provider is pivotal as it has the best built-in security options and features.
 During eLearning app development, whether you hire a professional eLearning developer or not, make sure that the LMS used is from an authorized provider.

-The security risks of an eLearning app are increased if lesser-known or lower-cost LMS is being used from the abundantly available options in the market.
-Therefore, it is recommended to use a mainstream LMS solution that is popular and has in-built security options to reduce the security risks of an eLearning app.
+The security risks of an eLearning app increase when using lesser-known or lower-cost LMS options available in the market.
+Therefore, experts recommend using a mainstream LMS solution that is popular and has built-in security features to reduce these risks.

 Using Authorized APIs

-For maximum security, experts recommend having central authorization for all the APIs used in the eLearning application.
-Otherwise, hackers will be privileged to tamper with sensitive data.
+For maximum security, experts recommend centralizing authorization for all the APIs used in the eLearning application.
+Otherwise, hackers could gain access and tamper with sensitive data.

 Using Two-Factor Authentication Over Single Factor Authentication To Secure Third-Party Platforms